Miami Deferred Action (Acción Diferido) / DACA Lawyers

 20. Parole in Place.
 PIP will be expanded to include families of individuals trying to enlist in the armed forces.

 21. Visa Modernization.
-There will be a Presidential Memorandum directing the agencies to look at modernizing the visa system, with a view to making optimal use of the numbers of visa available under law.
+There will be a Presidential Memorandum directing the agencies to look at modernizing the visa system, with a view to making optimal use of the number of visas available under law.
 Issues such as whether derivatives should be counted and whether past unused visa numbers can be recaptured will be included in this effort.

 22. Integration.
 A second Presidential Memorandum will set up a Task Force on New Americans.